0xWILL225/lilsim/comm/README.md

 - Non-blocking, suitable for real-time visualization

 #### Synchronous Mode
-- Simulator requests control every K ticks (computed from milliseconds and dt)
+- Simulator queues control requests every *control period* milliseconds (converted to ticks using dt)
-- Waits for client response with 50ms polling intervals, 500ms total timeout
+- Requested commands are applied after the configured *control delay* (also tick-aligned)
+- While waiting for the apply tick, the simulator continues stepping with the previous control
+- Once the delay elapses the simulation stalls until a reply arrives (1 second timeout window)
-- On timeout: pauses simulation and marks client as disconnected
+- On timeout: simulation pauses automatically and logs a warning
 - Uses DEALER/DEALER pattern for robust timeout handling (no socket resets)
-- Heartbeat probes (tick=0) sent every 200ms from UI to detect client connection
-- Client automatically responds to heartbeats and control requests
 - Deterministic, ideal for step-through debugging in Jupyter

 ### Message Format